-NATIONAL OFFER DAY - 1 MARCH 2022
+NATIONAL OFFER DAY - 1 MARCH 2023

-If you live in Tameside and have applied online, you will be able to access the school admissions website from 12.30am on the morning of 1 March 2022 and see where we have been able to offer your child a school place.
+If you live in Tameside and have applied online, you will be able to access the school admissions website from 12.30am on the morning of 1 March 2023 and see where we have been able to offer your child a school place.
 Please use the email address and password you used to make your original application to access your online account.
 Unfortunately the Admissions Team are unable to access your security details, including your secret question.
 A link is available on your online account to reset forgotten passwords.

-Offer letters are posted on 1 March 2022 to everyone who applied on time.
-You may therefore receive your letter one or two days after offer day.
+Offers are also communicated by email on 1 March 2023 to everyone who applied on time.
+You may receive your email at some point during offer day due to the high number of emails sent.
 Please note that decisions will not be given over the telephone.
+If your application was submitted after the closing date, notification will be sent by letter.